r10u3/lego_rc_ir_multitool/README.md

 # Lego:tm: Power Functions & Raspberry Pi
-<em>Last updated: 10/9/2023</em>
+<em>Last updated: 10/17/2023</em>

+## Important
+**This project is not very practical and it is in its early development stage.** It mostly shows the tools available and my own journey through these tools.
+You don't need all four tools.
+You only need one.
+But the tools are available for you to pick the tool and mode you prefer and import only those.

 ## Introduction

 This project is part of using a Raspberry Pi as a [Lego:tm: PowerFunctions](docs/Lego_Protocol.md) controller.
 In my case, I use a headless Raspberry Pi 1 version 2, with Raspbian Bullseye.
 I also use a simple transmitter using an IR LED and a simple circuit (see [rc_transmitter](docs/rc_transmitter.md) for more details).
-> **Note:** Technically, the app can use any remote.
+> **Note:** Technically, the app can use any remote configuration, not just Lego.
 Except for the pigpio which is only coded for pulse distance encoding.

 There are four IR tools that I found that work with Python and I use in this project:
 * LIRC: